-INDOOR FUN FOR KIDS
+INDOOR PLACES FOR KIDS TO PLAY IN ORLANDO

 - Lucky Monkey Altamonte is the perfect spot for a play date with little ones featuring interactive toys, slides and jungle gyms.

 - O2B Kids Altamonte features a variety of colorful rooms all under one roof for you child to move, play and learn.

 You might also be interested in: free & cheap things to do this weekend in Orlando.

 - RDV Sportsplex Ice Den in Maitland is a family-friendly ice rink that is open for public skating seven days a week.

 - Amaya Papaya in Casselberry is a safe zone for kids 0-6 to learn, socialize and play.

 - Monkey Joe’s has two locations, Pointe Orlando and Winter Park, for your kids to jump the energy out on inflatable slides, bounce houses and obstacles.